lumilio/Jungle-didakoo.com-README.md/README.md

 ## Animals
 This game is 1 vs 1.
-To win, one player must successfully move any animal to the Castle of the opponent.
+To win, one player must move any Animal to the Piramid of the opponent.

-Each player has eight pieces, different animals, with different degrees of power.
+Each player has eight different animals, with different degrees of power.
 Here are the pieces, their English names, and their relative powers, indicated by number:

 1) Rat
 2) Cat